sinaatalay/rendercv/tests/testdata/test_generate_markdown_file/moderncv_filled.md

 ## Some Company, Software Engineer

 - Sept.
 2021

-- Did this.
-- Did that.

-## Some Company, Software Engineer

-- Sept.
-2021
 - Istanbul, Turkey

 ## Some Company, Software Engineer

 - Sept.
 2015 to present
 - Istanbul, Turkey
-- Did this.
-- Did that.

-## Some Company, Software Engineer

-- Sept.
-2021

 - Did this.
 - Did that.